What to Expect • Contracting a Video Production Company

 It’s not unusual for filming to take longer than expected – anything from a product that won’t perform on-camera to a nervous on-camera interviewee can add on extra time and possible over-time crew costs.
 And during the editing phase, clients can ask for additional, unplanned-for rounds of editing and feedback.
 The company should let you know of any areas where they foresee additional costs, based on their experience in this kind of project.
 These potential changes and charges should be discussed and then noted.
 Information on how these will be dealt with as they arise should be outlined in the contract.

 Heading into production without a plan is like journeying into the wilds without a map or a GPS.
 You’re bound to get into trouble.
 A production company should always include a detailed production calendar with the contract.
 This should give a clear overview of the major milestones and the steps that will happen along the way to get to them.
 This should come with a clear explanation of each milestone and dates.
 And it will also highlight moments when you, the client, will need to provide information or feedback, and the time frame in which that feedback needs to arrive to keep the project on time and on budget.

 It’s standard for production companies to ask for 30-50% on commencement of the contract, and the rest on project delivery.
-If it is an especially large project or one with a longer time frame, the payments may be broken into three instalments.
+If it is an especially large project, the payments may be broken into three instalments.

-Before you sign up with a company, it’s perfectly within reason, and generally a good idea, to ask for a list of past clients and references.
+Before you sign up with a company, it’s perfectly within reason to ask for a list of past clients and references.
 A company that is proud of their past work and has happy clients will be pleased to provide that info.

 Have any other questions about the contracting process?
 Contact us and we’ll be happy to walk you through it.